AdriDevelopsThings/philipshue-cli/README.md

 ```
 Login to the hue bridge.

-Usage: philipshue-cli login [OPTIONS] --device-type <DEVICE_TYPE>
+Usage: philipshue-cli login [OPTIONS]

 Options:
-  -b, --bridge-url <BRIDGE_URL>    Set the bridge url if discovering is not possible or doesn't work. (not required)
+  -b, --bridge-url <BRIDGE_URL>    Set the bridge url if discovering is not possible or doesn't work.
   -d, --device-type <DEVICE_TYPE>  Set the device type to any string.
 The bridge will associate your credentials with this string.
+If you don't set the device-type USERNAME@HOSTNAME will be used
 ```

 ## Get light
 ```
 Get all data including it's state from a light.

-Usage: philipshue-cli get-light --light <LIGHT>
+Usage: philipshue-cli get-light <LIGHT>

-Options:
+Arguments:
-  -l, --light <LIGHT>  The light number or light name.
+  <LIGHT>  The light number or light name.
 ```

 ## List lights